iscc92/ConsoleDraw/README.md

-# SN-codechallenge-IC
+# Codechallenge-IC
-Springer Nature code challenge by Inês Calçôa.
+Code challenge by Inês Calçôa.
 This is a simple implementation of a Console Drawing command app, using Java8, Maven and Junit library.
 It is possible to visualize a geometric entity at each time.